-The Company is currently involved in litigation described below with one of the Company's stockholders, Dr. Gary S. Donovitz ("Donovitz") (the "Donovitz Litigation").
-The outcome of the Donovitz Litigation, regardless of the merits, is inherently uncertain.
-At this point in time, the Company cannot predict the length of the Donovitz Litigation or the ultimate liability, if any, which may arise therefrom.
+The On April 23, 2024, the Company is currently involved in settled all outstanding litigation described below with one of the Company's stockholders, Dr. Gary S. Donovitz ("Donovitz") (the "Donovitz Litigation").
+The outcome We are currently evaluating the impact of the Donovitz Litigation, regardless of the merits, is inherently uncertain.
+At this point in time, the

+Company cannot predict the length of the Donovitz Litigation or the ultimate liability, if any, which may arise therefrom.
 In addition, litigation and related matters are costly and may divert the attention of the Company's management and other resources that would otherwise be engaged in other activities.
-However, the Donovitz Litigation is not expected to have a material adverse effect on the consolidated results of operations or financial position of the Company.
+However, the Donovitz Litigation is not expected to have a material adverse effect ~~settlement~~ on the ~~its~~ consolidated results of operations ~~or~~ and financial ~~position~~ of the Company. ~~position~~.